pedrobrun/nft-platform-frontend/README.md

 1. Clone the repo: `git clone https://github.com/pedrobrun/nft-platform-frontend.git`
 2. Install dependencies: `yarn`
 3. Run it: `yarn dev`
-4. Access the port ON which it's running.
+4. Access the port on which it's running.
 It will be printed on the terminal anyway, but by default it's `http://localhost:3000`

 <br/>